nolauren/dh2017/lab_gis.md

 ## ArcMap: Georeferencing

-We are connecting a paper map/ image to a base map with spatial coordinates.
+Think of this as connecting a paper map/ image to a base map with spatial coordinates.
-It embeds these coordinates in the paper map.
+We are embedding coordinates in the paper map.
-We building spatial data.
+We are building spatial data.
 The power comes with the layers of data we build.

-What do you georefencing to?
+So, what do you georefence to?
+There are different projections for different things.
-Need to think about your end goal (Ex.
+Need to think about your end goal (ex.
 Nautical use?
 Roads?).
-There are different projections for different things.
-There will always be distortions (Ex. distance, direction).
+There will always be distortions (ex. distance, direction).
 For example, google uses Web Meractor.
-For some fun, see this [comic](https://xkcd.com/977/).
+For some humor about projections, see this  XKCD [comic](https://xkcd.com/977/).

+We have historic maps but we are georeferncing to a base map from today.
-What are some challenges to georeferencing today?
+What are some challenges for georeferencing a historic map to a contemporary base map ?
 For example, there are new roads.

 ### Adding Data